Energy-Sparks/energy-sparks-data-pipeline/README.md

 the process bucket.
 Unregognised files are put in the unprocessable bucket.

 **es-[env]-data-spreadsheet**
-Contains files that need to be unzipped.
+Contains spreadsheets that need to be converted to csv.
 Triggers the "convert file" function which converts xls and xlsx spreadsheet files to csv and puts them in the process bucket.
 Unregognised files are put in the unprocessable bucket.